and-rewsmith/SentimentCheck/README.md

 If there is no archived sentiment for the keyword, we begin scraping twitter for relevant tweets and respond with a "We are working on it" message.
 When the user makes a request later, there will be archived sentiment and we can give a real response.

+Additionally, we did not use the Twitter API to obtain these tweets.
+We scrape the site manually using rotating proxies.

 When this goes live we will use cron-jobs to keep our persisted data up to date.